What license do I need to start a cleaning business?

 A limited company is separate from yourself but with the main difference of having limited liability for your business.

-The legal requirements for starting a cleaning business can vary depending on your location.
-However, in most cases, you will need to obtain a business license and comply with various regulations.
+The legal requirements for starting a cleaning business vary depending on location.
+However, in most cases, you must obtain a business license and comply with various regulations.

 Failure to do so can lead to hefty fines, legal action, or even the closure of your business.